Python-PyQt/PyQt5-Docs/docs/installation.rst

 PyPI.

-If you get an error message saying that no downloads could be found that satisfy the rquirement then you are probably using an unsupported version of Python.
+If you get an error message saying that no downloads could be found that satisfy the requirement then you are probably using an unsupported version of Python.

 The PyQt5 wheel includes the necessary parts of the LGPL version of Qt.
 There